gnorium/web-formats/README.md

 # WebFormats, as used in [gnorium.com](https://gnorium.com)

-Structured data format builders for Swift, enabling declarative construction of JSON, JSON-LD, import maps, and WebAssembly module formats.
+Structured data format builders for Swift, enabling declarative construction of JSON, JSON-LD, JSON import maps, and Web Application Manifest formats.

 ## Overview